Compatibility Testing

 Local execution

-This is where the tests are started and run from the tester’s machine by manually entering an execution command on the command line.
+This is where the tests are executed from the tester’s machine by manually entering an execution command on the command line.
+All the defined tests are executed through the Cloud-based test environments.

-Local execution of tests through the Saucelabs service runs all tests through the cloud based test environments (which is a standard requirement for NHSBSA test sign off).
-It executes from the same command line statement structure as automation tests but with some extra capabilities (choice of platform, browser, device etc) added to the command.
-This allows the tester to define and change the browser, device or phone much easier, it is also better for maintainability and code quality that these are not hard coded into test scripts.
+Local execution of tests through the Saucelabs service executes from the same command line statement structure as automation tests, but with some extra capabilities (choice of platform, browser, device etc) added to the command.
+This allows the tester to define and change the platform, browser or device much easier.
+It is also better for maintainability and code quality that these are not hard coded into test scripts.

 All tests during development should be run using this method as it can give fast feedback about the tests and the service.

-In pipeline based projects it will also be possible to run tests either by utilising a schedule or a trigger.
+It is possible to execute tests either by utilising a schedule or a trigger within the CI/DC pipeline.

 By setting up a schedule, the tests will run when they are planned to execute in the pipeline utilising both the automation tests and environments when these are quiet.
 This should be a regular nightly exercise to fully utilise the capability of the pipelines, environments and to aid testers with extra testing capacity.

-By using a trigger either manually (via the play triangle icon) for a job or automatic in the triggering this will allow tests to be run on the latest deployed version of the service in the test environment.
+By using a trigger either manually (via the play triangle icon) for a job or automatically within the trigger, the tests can be run on the latest deployed version of the service in the test environment.

 Leaving compatibility testing too late in the development lifecycle increases the risk of problems arising which could result in severe rework and issues potentially delaying or cancelling releases.

-Please make sure that you are closing the SauceLab connect proxy tunnel after the test execution.
+Please make sure that you close the Saucelabs connect proxy tunnel after the test execution so there is not impact on other testers’ activities.

 Improve the playbook